Back to Home

 Concerning Practices

-• Arbitration and class-action waivers in Terms of Use limit legal remedies for users
+• Mandatory arbitration and class-action waiver provisions in the Terms of Use

 Personal Data Types